joachimprinzbach/gitops-aks-crossplane/README.md

 ## Add Public IP of Ingress Controller to cloudflare
 Set public ip address in cloudflare to ingress controller load balancer ip.

+## Setup crossplane
+Make sure you have the secret setup after installing crossplane as outlined in terraform section.

+Apply the providers and the provider config in .providers.